 We are sorry you have found us this way, but we look forward to meeting you.

 “When I first lost my son, I refused to even consider peer support because I didn’t want to ‘belong’ in that group.
 I thought that if I was in that group, my child really did die and I didn’t want to acknowledge or accept the fact that my son was gone.
 I attended my first session almost five years after the death of Blakey and after I thought – ‘why didn’t I do this earlier?’
 What I found was a beautiful group of mums who knew and understood the same pain as I [do].
 I felt safe, I felt heard and finally understood.
 I didn’t have to explain what it’s like to lose a child and I didn’t have to be ready and on guard to combat the comments that aren’t usually helpful from people that haven’t been through my pain.
 It was so refreshing and comforting to now ‘belong’ and I also loved to be able to contribute to the group and give my support and understanding to other mums.”

 Blake’s mum, Kirstie shares her Stronger Together Program experience.

-This inaugural Gala Ball will raise funds to expand the Hunter Boyle Children’s Swim program into other regional areas and enable more children to access swim lessons, water safety education and be provided with swim wear accessories.
+This inaugural Gala Ball will raise funds to expand the Hunter Boyle Children’s Swim program and enable more children to access swim lessons, water safety education and be provided with swim wear accessories.

 Individual tickets, tables, corporate tables and sponsorship opportunities available.